YanivBuzaglo/CoffeeBot/README.md

 4. Once you successfully done section 2 and 3, you are good to go(make sure you got the main script CoffeeBot.py + PasswordList.txt + Order.jpg).

-5. Once you run the main script, the main menu of this app will be displayed, the first three options a+b+c+d are represents the coffee bot.
+5. Once you run the main script, the main menu of this app will be displayed, the first four options a+b+c+d are represents the coffee bot, the e option represents the network mapper&bruteforcing tool, the f option represents the banner grabbing feature, the g option represents the calculator function.

 # Sign up, Sign in, Forgot Password and Orders History functions(a+b+c+d in the main menu) ==>
 # CoffeeBot